 Brockwell Energy submitted an application to Scottish Ministers in September 2019 for the development of a wind energy project within North Kyle Forest in East Ayrshire.

-Conceived following the collapse of coal industry, its creation recognises the major shortfall in funds available to undertake meaningful restoration across disturbed parts of the North Kyle site and the need to create funding to invest in regeneration in local communities impacted from the demise of coal.
+Conceived following the collapse of coal industry, its creation recognised the major shortfall in funds available to undertake meaningful restoration across disturbed parts of the North Kyle site and the need to create funding to invest in regeneration in local communities impacted from the demise of coal.

 The project includes a commitment to restore parts of the site and assist in regeneration of the area.

 The site location has the following favourable characteristics:

 Sufficient landholding to accommodate a viable wind project without subsidy